MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 # Integrate SaaS apps for Zero Trust with Microsoft 365

+The widespread increase in cloud adoption is transforming how organizations achieve business outcomes.
+This shift highlights the reliance of organizations on cloud-based apps and consequently, increasing the demand for cloud-based services such as Software as a service (SaaS), Platform as a service (PaaS), Infrastructure as a service (IaaS), and app development platforms.

+While a multi-cloud environment can help organizations reduce operational costs and improve scalability, the large amount of sensitive data and the flexibility it affords organizations can potentially pose a security risk.

-The widespread adoption of remote work has created a shift in the way people access corporate resources.
-This shift highlights the reliance of organizations on cloud-based apps to ensure business continuity.
-Software-as-a-service (SaaS)  plays a key role in ensuring that applications and resources are available and accessible from any device with an Internet connection.
+This solution guides you on using Microsoft 365 to help manage your digital estate of cloud apps, with a focus on SaaS.
+SaaS apps play a key role in ensuring that applications and resources are available and accessible from any device with an Internet connection.

-While SaaS apps can provide this convenience, the large amount of sensitive data and the flexibility it affords users can potentially pose a security risk.

 To ensure that access and productivity is secure, implementation of SaaS needs to align with the Zero Trust security model which is based on these guiding principles: